migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+2024-01-26 Friday: The main focuses on this week:
+* blacklist automation - created a bash script to automatically get the redeemed users and remove them from blacklist and allowedtx lists - https://github.com/harmony-one/ansible/pull/110
+* [the second phase of RPC replacement](https://github.com/harmony-one/harmony-ops-priv/issues/166) - sync new node via rclone and run our tools, firewall, nginx setup - now it is still in sync
+* started refactoring to move the rclone installation/sync as separate playbook - https://github.com/harmony-one/harmony-ops-priv/issues/167

+---

 2024-01-19 Friday: Two main focuses on this week:
 * blacklist automation - there were 2 PRs - https://github.com/harmony-one/ansible/pull/101 and https://github.com/harmony-one/ansible/pull/104 for it and right now blacklisted users can only send ONE to themselves to remove old pending transactions and to dead aka burner address.
 Huge thanks for Soph for knowledge sharing on the topic.
 * [new full db RPC server in the Cherry Cloud Provider instead of Hertzner one](https://github.com/harmony-one/harmony-ops-priv/issues/166) - sync new node via rclone and run our tools, firewall, nginx setup, now it is up and running.